uva-cs/dsa2/syllabus.md

 Behave professionally.
 Never abuse anyone, including the emotional abuse of blaming others for your mistakes.
 Kindness is more important than correctness.
 Let our TAs be students when they are not on the clock as TAs.

 **Consequences of Unprofessional Behavior**: Unprofessional behavior, such as misbehavior towards instructors, classmates, or TAs, or causing distractions for other students, can be held against a student when final grades are calculated.
 The penalty is up to 20% of the final course grade.
 Multiple infractions can incur multiple such penalties.

+### Use of Generative AI Tools

+You may use generative AI tools in certain contexts in this class:

+- Problem sets: you may use generative AI on the problem sets.
+HOWEVER, working through the problem sets is the main way to learn how to solve these types of problems, and you will need to learn how to solve the problems for the quizzes, which are 60% of your grade (each problem set is only 2% of your grade).
+If you do not learn how to do the problem sets, you will not do well on the quizzes.
+   - You ***MUST*** cite what source you used, such as: `Intelligent Sage 3, version 3.1.
+Accessed from http://intelligentsage.com`.
+Failure to cite the use of the tool as a source is a serious violation of academic integrity.
+   - Additionally, please include a brief description of how you used the tool.
+Please include the prompt or prompts you gave the tool.
+- PA assignments: you may ONLY use genAI in lieu of a manual or a Google search.
+For example, asking how to call a certain function, or the syntax of a `for` loop.
+You may ***NOT*** use it to generate any other code.
+As a specific threshold, your genAI usage should not provide more than two lines of code -- if it generates more, then you are in violation of this policy.
+- Quizzes: these are written, and thus no generative AI will be available

 ### Honesty and Collaboration